 When the dustbin is full, it will continue to bleep until it’s emptied.
 And as it’s 0.33 litres, you’ll get used to the bleeping, unless you empty it while it charges.
 Again for the price and the brand, we’d expect a bigger capacity.

 Another feature that is lacking is a suitable solution for is blocking out spaces.
 You can, of course, shut doors which is a fairly simplistic solution.
 However, the unit doesn’t work with virtual walls or magnetic tape.
 Again a letdown, especially for the price tag.

-There are much to love about the Dyson 360 EYE™ Robovac (buy at Amazon), however, overall it’s slightly disappointing.
+There is much to love about the Dyson 360 EYE™ Robovac, however, overall it’s slightly disappointing.